 Meredith has presented workshops on Early Language Development in Preschoolers for the Farmington Community Preschool Meeting, the Early Childhood Collaborative of Southington, and the School for Young Children at St. Joseph's College.

-Meredith lives in Southington with her husband, son and daughter, two dogs and cat.
+Meredith lives in Southington with her husband, son and daughter, dog and cat.
 She is an avid crafter and enjoys gardening, and spending time with her family at the beach.

 Melissa "Missy" Olson graduated from Quinnipiac College in 1999 with a bachelor's degree in Occupational Therapy.
 In 2005 she earned a Master's degree in Special Education with a concentration in Adaptive Technology from Southern CT State Univeristy.
 Missy has 15 years of pediatric Occupational Therapy experience in both the educational and clinical settings.
 In addition to her practice in the field, Missy serves as an adjunct professor at Quinnipiac University teaching Assistive Technology to graduate level students in the OT program.
 Professionally, Missy has presented at both state and national conferences related to her knowledge in Occupational Therapy and Assistive Technology.
 She has authored two articles in the OT Practice Magazine related to assistive technology.